Skip to main content

 - name: log-shipper

-Secondary container runs alongside the main application within the same Pod to extend functionality like logging, monitoring, or proxying without modifying the main application code.
+Secondary container runs alongside the main application in the same Pod, extending functionality like logging, monitoring, or proxying without modifying the main application code.

 More in Containers Orchestration